 Microfluidic Mixing: How to Design Efficient Micromixers for Lab-on-a-Chip Devices

-Microfluidic mixing is at the core of high-performance lab-on-a-chip systems.
-From PCR preparation to chemical synthesis and diagnostics, precise and fast mixing at the microscale is essential.
-But in microfluidics, where laminar flow dominates, achieving effective mixing is notoriously difficult.
+Microfluidic mixing is fundamental to high-performance lab-on-a-chip systems.
+From PCR preparation to drug delivery and diagnostics, fast and reliable mixing at the microscale determines success.
+However, due to the dominance of laminar flow in microfluidic channels, achieving efficient mixing presents a major challenge.

 Why Is Microfluidic Mixing So Challenging?

-In microfluidic systems, the Reynolds number is typically less than 1, meaning flows are laminar, with no turbulence.
-As a result, diffusion is the dominant mixing mechanism, slow, especially in narrow channels.
+In microscale systems, the Reynolds number is usually less than 1.
+This means fluid flow is laminar with virtually no turbulence.
+As a result, diffusion becomes the main mixing mechanism, which is inherently slow, especially in narrow, straight channels.

 Passive Micromixing

-Passive micromixers rely on channel geometry to improve mixing without any external energy.
-By stretching, folding, or splitting flow paths, they enhance diffusion through clever design alone.
+Passive micromixers rely on channel geometry and flow manipulation to enhance mixing without external energy sources.
+By inducing chaotic advection, stretching, folding, or splitting flows, passive designs improve mixing via enhanced diffusion.

 Common passive micromixer designs: